 Toolkit Routines

-Here we list the routines available in the MAVEn Toolkit and provide static documentation for their usage.
+Here we list the routines available in the MAVEN Toolkit and provide static documentation for their usage.
 For each, we will list the procedure name, followed by a brief description of what the code does, including the required and optional arguments that can be passed to the procedure.
 Next, we display an example usage of the procedure, followed by a comprehensive listing of all of the required arguments, then the optional arguments.

-For the reader unfamiliar with IDL, valued optional arguments must be passed using the syntax “argument=value” while flags or Boolean arguments are passed using the syntax “/flag”.
-The ordering of required arguments must be preserved if data are being passed to or from the procedure; otherwise, arguments may be listed in any order.

-For all of these procedures, issuing the command “<procedure_name>, /help” will generate a brief listing of the information contained here.

 Downloading Data Using the Toolkit

 mvn_kp_download_files